Quick Answer

 Need an AI humanizer right now?
 Try AI Busted free - no credit card needed.

-What is Turnitin AI detection?
+What is Turnitin's AI checker?

 Turnitin’s AI writing check is a classifier built into the submission platform.
 When you submit a paper, it runs your text through a model that assigns each segment a probability score - human or AI.
 The final percentage appears on the instructor’s report.